Lev Parnas Has Texts Showing Devin Nunes Met Ousted Ukraine Prosecutor To Get Dirt On Joe Biden, Lawyer Says

 Lev Parnas, an associate of Donald Trump lawyer Rudy Giuliani, said Saturday that he possesses text messages and other evidence to back his claim that Devin Nunes, the top Republican on the House Intelligence Committee, met last December with ousted Ukrainian top prosecutor Viktor Shokin.
-On Friday, Parnas through his lawyer said that Nunes met Shokin in Vienna with the express purpose of gathering “dirt” on Democratic 2020 presidential frontrunner Joe Biden.
+On Friday, Parnas, through his lawyer, said that Nunes met Shokin in Vienna with the express purpose of gathering “dirt” on Democratic 2020 presidential frontrunner Joe Biden.

-Parnas’s claim that he is in possession of texts that support his accusation against Nunes was reported via Twitter by CNN investigative journalist Vicky Ward.
-The Parnas lawyer, Joseph A. Bondy, said that Parnas “would not be making these claims if he didn’t have text messages and other such evidence to back them up.”
+Parnas’ claim that he is in possession of texts that support his accusation against Nunes was reported via Twitter by CNN investigative journalist Vicky Ward.
+Parnas’ lawyer, Joseph A. Bondy, said that Parnas “would not be making these claims if he didn’t have text messages and other such evidence to back them up.”

 Nunes is now likely to face an ethics investigation in the House over his alleged meeting with Shokin, House Armed Services Committee Chair Adam Smith said on Saturday, according to The Washington Post.